Karthikeya108/unity_catalog_assets/access_controls/fgac/rls/README.md

 The employee dataset is generated using Python Faker library.

 #### How to run the notebook
-1. Clone the repo within a Databricks workspace
+1. Clone the repo within a Databricks workspace using Git folders (https://docs.databricks.com/en/repos/index.htmls)
 2. Execute the commands in the notebook with a UC Shared Cluster or Serverless Compute